 With warm weather approaching, we all like to enjoy our favorite beverage outside.
 Unfortunately, bees, flies, and other crawly pests like our beverages too.
 Here is a simple crochet pattern for a can cozy with a top to stop those pesky invaders from ruining your drink.
 Or even worse yet, getting a bee sting.

-I ended with a simple FLO (front loop only) sc on the rim
+I ended with a simple FLO (front loop only) sc on the rim and a ch 10 for the loop |

 You will need worsted weight yarn. (less than half a skein) I used Red Heart SS in camo and pink camo, and an H (5mm) hook.